-Bali’s natural beauty comes in countless forms but the rice terraces create some of the island’s most awe-inspiring backdrops.
-The Tegalalang rice terraces in Ubud are famous place for snapping photos of what feels like the brightest green you’ll ever see, an interesting path to hike and small villages to explore.
+Bali’s natural beauty comes in countless forms but the rice terrace create some of the island’s most awe-inspiring backdrops.
+The Tegalalang rice terrace in Ubud are famous place for snapping photos.
+One of the most beautiful green you’ll ever see, an interesting path to hike and small villages to explore.

-Rp 10.000/person on the ticket booth and if you explore inside the fields, the farmers will also ask donation in some area inside the rice field which is Rp 5.000/person.
+Admission is IDR 10.000/person on the ticket booth and when you explore inside the fields, the farmers will ask donation in certain area inside the rice field which is Rp 5.000/couple.

 “Let your light shine thru”@xkflyaway

 “Nothing more exciting than meeting new people, hearing their story and being inspired.
 Lovely to meet you Made Asi and Wayan Gede” @rmbagus

 “Indo dreams are here.
 Despite the rain Ubud is just amazing” @joelesina

 “A special and empty morning at tegallalang Ubud” @jameslloydcole

 “Early morning on the rice fields.
 Sunrise at 6:35 and the paddy field worker tackling the day” @joeypalmroos

 “What stands out to you?
 I’m still finding new beautiful details in each individual layers” Kendal Lee Martin @kendollmartin